Vyral/Gene_Agustin_Blog/_posts/2017-09-27-spelling-out-the-difference-between-pre-approval-and-pre-qualification.md

 This means that when an agent is submitting the offer, they can state for the client that they don’t need any financial contingencies, which is huge in a seller’s market.

-So ultimately, the difference between a pre-qualification and a pre-approval is that with a pre-qualification, someone has taken your information and may or may not have verified it or run it through an automated system and concludes that, yes, **assuming your numbers check out, you are approved to purchase the home.**
+So ultimately, the difference between a pre-qualification and a pre-approval is that with a pre-qualification, someone has taken your information and may or may not have verified it or run it through an automated system and concluded that, yes, **assuming your numbers check out, you are approved to purchase the home.**

 **With a pre-approval, an underwriter reviews your documentation, signs off on it, and gives a stamp of approval,** and your lender allows you to submit your offer with no finance contingencies.